mongodb/specifications/source/sessions/driver-sessions.rst

     * In the parent, create a ClientSession and assert its lsid is the same.
     * In the child, create a ClientSession and assert its lsid is different.

+12 For drivers that support forking, test that existing sessions are not checked into a cleared pool.
+E.g.,

+    * Create ClientSession
+    * Record its lsid
+    * Fork
+    * In the parent, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is the same.
+    * In the child, return the ClientSession to the pool, create a new ClientSession, and assert its lsid is different.

 Tests that only apply to drivers that have not implemented OP_MSG and are still using OP_QUERY
 ----------------------------------------------------------------------------------------------